plebbit/plebbit-react-hooks/README.md

   AccountsComments (each database named accountComments-[accountId]) {
     [key: commentIndex]: AccountComment // store in array because cid is still unknown }
+  AccountsCommentsReplies (each database named accountCommentsReplies-[accountId]) {
+    [key: commentCid]: AccountCommentReply // keep replies to own account comments in a separate last recently used database because they should be cached for a different amount of time than regular comments and account comments
+  }
   AccountsVotes (each database named accountVotes-[accountId]) {
     [key: commentCid]: AccountVote
   }